 One Million Jobs?

-Business luminary Jack Ma, Alibaba’s founder, tucked behind Trump’s doors during the transition.
+During the presidential transition, business luminary Jack Ma, Alibaba’s founder, tucked behind Trump’s doors.
 He emerged pledging to “create 1 million American jobs.”

-Media outlets alit: Would Alibaba really hire a million Americans?
+Media outlets asked: Would Alibaba be hiring a million Americans?

 In a statement, Ma clarified:

 “We specifically talked about … supporting 1 million small businesses, especially in the Midwest of America.
 Small businesses on the platform selling products — agriculture products and America services — to China and Asia, because we’re pretty big in Asia.”

 In other words, Alibaba isn’t hiring a million U.S. workers in the heartland.
 Instead, the company wants American businesses to sell directly to Chinese citizens via Alibaba.